simonehagey/orbdot/docs/source/models.rst

 Resolved Stellar Binary
 -----------------------
-If there is a bound stellar companion to a transiting exoplanet's host star, it may induce measurable secular variations in the radial velocity data.
+If there is a bound stellar companion to a transiting exoplanet's host star, it may induce measurable secular variations in the data.
 If such a companion has been observed and the angular separation is known, either from imaging or astrometric measurements, the following OrbDot functions may be used:

 .. autofunction:: orbdot.models.theory.resolved_binary_mass_from_rv_trend
 .. autofunction:: orbdot.models.theory.resolved_binary_rv_trend_from_mass